EdvinAlvarado/Goodness-of-Fit/README.md

 ## Probability Distributions

-With the use of functions and some switches the interchanging of probability distributions and their corresponding degrees of freedom.
+With the use of functions and some switches the interchanging of probability distributions and their corresponding degrees of freedom is very easy to do.

 ## Miscellaneous

 There's also combination function, gamma function, and chi-squared function for anyone interested.
 There's also an unrelated python file called *test-list.py* which purpose was to take excel multi-variable data and create a 3d graphic.
 Right now it can take a string of numbers and build the list.
 However, I want to simply give it a plain text file without needing to transpose it and adding each variable one by one.
-I did do ~[another one](upload this one later) for one with three variables but the amount of variables it can manage are static.
+I did do another one (upload this one later) for one with three variables but the amount of variables it can manage are static.
 I want to get around and see if it is possible to fix that.
 Maybe with a lists inside a master list.